-All are imported - at an average retail cost of US$70 a tree - in late November or early December after first being inspected by the Department of Agriculture & Fisheries.
+All are imported in late November or early December after first being inspected by the Department of Agriculture & Fisheries.
 After New Year's Day, usually on or about the second Wednesday in January, they are collected by a garbage truck and taken away to be turned into chips for a public garden.

 Not piped from individual houses as is common in USA, Canada, UK, etc. Instead, a pipe pumps the city's raw sewage to the Seabright Outfall located south of Hungry Bay, Paget.
 In 2008 it was discovered that sections of the pipe had been either exposed or damaged.
 Waste could be pumped directly into the ocean if the pipe springs a leak because no back-up plan is in place to handle the sewage in an emergency.
 According to a report compiled by Canadian consultant Associated Engineering in May 2008, the current system has had a number of maintenance issues.

 Problems with the inner section have included concrete protection erosion and complete exposure during extreme storm events.
 During a recent site visit, damage to the concrete embedment over the pipe in the near shore was observed.
 The Corporation of Hamilton continues to address damage to concrete embedment within this section of the outfall.
 The middle section of the outfall extends to a distance of 1,640 feet offshore and consists of a 14-inch nominal diameter HDPE pipe held in place with anchor chains.
 This section of the outfall traverses the inner reef and passes through an existing cave in the reef structure.
 During severe storm events, this section of the outfall has been exposed on several occasions.
 The existing outfall system has provided reliable service to the Corporation of Hamilton, but does require occasional maintenance.
 Problems with the inner section have included concrete protection erosion and complete exposure during extreme storm events.
 The middle HDPE section has also required maintenance and has cracked, requiring the use of repair clamps.
 The outer HDPE section has not required any known maintenance.
 The middle section of the outfall is considered the most vulnerable.
 Ocean and seabed conditions in the inner and middle sections make replacement of the pipe with a deeper buried pipe difficult.
 Fears have been expressed of a possible environmental catastrophe.
-The Corporation is now looking at drilling into the ground so that a pipe would be completely covered and protected.
+The Corporation has been looking at drilling into the ground so that a pipe would be completely covered and protected.
 But that is a huge expense.
-In its report, Associated Engineering suggests a method known as Horizontal Directional Drilling as a possible alternative to the current system and identified a number of locations as possible "launching sites" - the current Seabright Avenue location, Ocean Avenue, Ariel Sands, Palm Grove and Devonshire Bay Park.
-The firm estimated that the cost of the project would be between $9.3 million and $12.6 million, depending on which site is selected.
+A method known as Horizontal Directional Drilling may be a possible alternative to the current system.
+Identified have been a number of locations as possible "launching sites" - the current Seabright Avenue location, Ocean Avenue, Ariel Sands, Palm Grove and Devonshire Bay Park.
+The cost of the project could be $10-13 million, depending on which site is selected.

 The Marsh Folly Waste Treatment Facility was launched in April 1995 by the Bermuda Government's Ministry of Works and Engineering.
 It is a 25 acre "compost production" center to reduce the amount of local food and horticultural waste and turn it into usable composting.
 It currently receives some 8 metric tons of organic waste and 35 tons of horticultural waste a day.
 Food waste alone now represents some 22 percent of Bermuda's total garbage.
 Restaurants must transport their food waste here.
 Many Bermudians also have compost bins in their gardens to convert discarded foodstuffs into usable garden additive.

-None are allowed in Bermuda.
-Instead, graveyards are full, not surprising in a country where the population is the third highest in the world per square mile.
+One was finally allowed in Bermuda in 2016, at St. David's, after three earlier refusals.
+Local graveyards are full, not surprising in a country where the population is the third highest in the world per square mile.
 In family plots, corpses are buried on top of the last.
-But family members may have their loved ones cremated overseas.
+Family members may now have their loved ones cremated locally instead of overseas.